 – broadcasting system assuming storage in receiver.

+In the light of low rain attenuation for BSS systems in frequency band 21.4-22.0 GHz in certain areas, implementation of mitigation technique as described in Recommendation ITU-R BO.1659 should not be mandatory.

 The examples of study items necessary for the orderly spectrum usage in the 21 GHz band broadcasting-satellite services and the associated feeder-link systems are shown in Table 7 along with the corresponding ITU-R Recommendations.
 The system parameters might be different depending on the BSS systems.

 It is encouraged that administrations submit contributions in order to progress the studies.